-We believe our blended Agency and non-Agency RMBS portfolio and our investing expertise, as well as our operational capabilities to invest in prime nonconforming residential mortgage loans, MSR and commercial real estate assets, will allow us to better navigate the dynamic mortgage market while future regulatory and policy activities take shape.
+We believe our blended Agency and non-Agency RMBS portfolio and our investing expertise, as well as our operational capabilities to invest in net economic interests in consolidated securitization trusts, MSR and commercial real estate assets, will allow us to better navigate the dynamic mortgage market while future regulatory and policy activities take shape.
 Having a diversified portfolio allows us to mitigate a variety of risks, including interest rate and RMBS spread volatility.
 As such, we have diversified into several target assets that capitalize on our prepayment and credit expertise.